 - Less is always more.
 Focus your message.
 Readers are more likely to read a headline and brief description or a bulleted list than a huge paragraph.
 Don’t try to say everything in one pass.
 Break up your body of text or link to a page with more information

 - Use color as emphasis.
 Color can be powerfully communicative, but if its overused on type it can hinder readers from engaging or reading further.
 Balance your use of tones and shades to avoid creating a rainbow effect or pairing colors that clash.
-When choosing color for your type, you also want to consider readability and accessibility.
+When choosing color for your type, you also want to consider readability and web accessibility.

 - Use varied font sizes and weights to create hierarchy and interest.
 Decide which elements are the most important on the page and give them appropriate treatments.
 Don’t go overboard!
 The final arrangement should look cohesive